Validation

 integer Checks that the value is a whole number.

 Add valid text field responses in the following form: (Answer1|Answer2), with valid entries separated by a pipe (|) character.
-For example, for the question below, "Enter your gender", enter (Male|Female) in the validation field to restrict entry to those 2 answers.
+For example, for the question below, "Enter your gender", enter (Male|Female) in the validation field to restrict entry to those two answers.

 Note

-• Valid entry words are case sensitive.
+• Valid entry words are case-sensitive

-• Spaces in front of or after a valid entry word will cause the entry to fail validation.
+• Spaces in front of or after a valid entry word will cause the entry to fail validation

 Regular expressions for advanced validation